reconverse/incidence2/cran-comments.md

 ## Reason for updated release
-* Changes due to update of grates dependency
+* Internal refactoring and some additional user facing functionality.

+## Downstream dependencies
+This causes a test to fail in the downstream i2extras package.
+I am the maintainer of that package and have a patch release ready to submit once this has been accepted on to CRAN.

 ## Test environments
-* local Fedora 34, R Under development (unstable) (2021-05-27 r80400)
+* local Fedora 34, R Under development (unstable) (2021-06-27 r80567)

 ## R CMD check results
-There were no ERRORS, WARNINGS or NOTES
+Status: OK